daxplore/daxplore-presenter/README.md

 Daxplore Presenter is the web part of the project, which includes all server and web client code.
 It is accompanied by [Daxplore Producer](https://github.com/daxplore/daxplore-producer), which is a desktop application that turns raw survey data into the structured and anonymized data used by Daxplore Presenter.

 Daxplore Presenter is an open source project under the [LGPL license](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)).
 It was initially developed at Stockholm University by Axel Winkler and Daniel Dunér.
-The project has been rewritten by and is maintained by Daniel Dunér (contact@danielduner.se).
+The project has been rewritten by and is maintained by [Daniel Dunér](mailto:contact@danielduner.se).

 The project has primarily been financed by [AFA Försäkring](https://www.afaforsakring.se), [Stockholm University](https://www.su.se) and [Malmö University](https://mau.se/).